netduma/knowledge-base/content/docs/getting-stated/accessing-dumaos.md

 ### Setup Wizard

 If this is the first time you're connecting to your Netduma router, you'll need to run through the Setup Wizard.

-Check out the following page for more details:

-Setup Wizard - Getting Started Guide